Invasion (cancer): Collective migration

-Collective migration is characterized by the migration of whole groups of cells interconnected by adhesion molecules and other communication junctions (Fig. 1).
-This is the main feature of this type of invasion, since the underlying cellular mechanisms are the same key processes that largely determine single cell migration.
+Collective migration is characterized by the migration of whole groups of cells interconnected by adhesion molecules and other communication junctions.
+This is the main feature of this type of invasion, since the underlying cellular mechanisms are the same processes that largely determine single cell migration.

-Collective cell migration has been observed in the development and progression of breast and endometrial cancer, prostate cancer, colorectal cancer, largecell lung carcinoma, rhabdomyosarcoma, melanoma, as well as most squamous cell carcinomas.
+Collective cell migration has been observed in the development and progression of breast and endometrial cancer, prostate cancer, colorectal cancer, large-cell lung carcinoma, rhabdomyosarcoma, melanoma, as well as most squamous cell carcinomas.

-In the case of collective migration, cancer cells, being a part of the tumor mass or detaching from it in the form of multicellular groups, penetrate into the surrounding tissues and form thin short chords, clusters, stripes and wide fields, as well as structures with lumen, that indicate a wide variety of structural elements involved in tumor invasion.
+In the case of collective migration, cancer cells, being a part of the tumor mass or detaching from it in the form of multicellular groups, penetrate into the surrounding tissues and form thin, short chords, clusters, stripes and wide fields, as well as structures with lumen, that indicate a wide variety of structural elements involved in tumor invasion.

-As already mentioned, collective migration is characterized by the migration of whole cell groups interconnected by cadherins and intercellular gap junctions.
-A moving cell group has a “leading edge” or “leading front” that uses integrins and proteases (Fig. 1).
-Researchers indicate clear differences in the expression of genes and the morphology between the “leader” cells forming the leading edge and the “follower” cells that are located behind them, at the “trailing edge.”
-The “leaders” in the cell shape often resemble mesenchymal cells and are characterized by a less pronounced ordering and structural organization, while the “followers” tend to form more tightly packed, rosette-like tubular structures with tight intercellular contacts.
+Collective migration is characterized by the migration of whole cell groups interconnected by cadherins and intercellular gap junctions.
+A moving cell group has a "leading edge" or "leading front" that uses integrins and proteases.
+Observable differences exist in the expression of the genes and morphology between the "leader" cells forming the leading edge and the "follower" cells that are located behind them, at the "trailing edge".
+The cell shape of the "leaders" often resembles mesenchymal cells and is characterized by a less pronounced ordering and structural organization, while the "followers" tend to form more tightly packed, rosette-like tubular structures with tight intercellular contacts.

 In the case of collective migration, tumor cells form protrusions (pseudopodia) at the leading edge, use integrins to form focal contacts with the actin cytoskeleton, and perform proteolytic degradation of the extracellular matrix, creating a space for invasion of the tumor tissue and extensively involving the actin-myosin contractile apparatus in the process to ensure successful migration.

-The differences in the polarity of collectively migrating cell groups are due to the features of expression of surface receptors, such as CXCR4 and CXCR7 chemokine receptors, in the “leader” cells.
-The growth factors and chemokines produced by stromal cells and a diffusion gradient provide extracellular induction of cell polarization.
-Involvement of chemokines, such as SDF1 (CXCL12), the fibroblast growth factor (FGF), and the transforming growth factor β (TGF-β), in these processes has been under discussion.
+The differences in the polarity of collectively migrating cell groups are due to the expression of surface receptors, such as CXCR4 and CXCR7 chemokine receptors, in the "leader" cells.
+The growth factors and chemokines produced by stromal cells form a diffusion gradient and induce cell polarization.
+Involvement of chemokines, such as SDF1 (CXCL12), the fibroblast growth factor (FGF), and the transforming growth factor β (TGF-β), in these processes has been discussed in the literature.